 I am a postdoctoral researcher at the Center for the Study of Mind in Nature (CSMN), Faculty of Humanities, University of Oslo.
 My current research is focused mainly on two areas.
-On the one hand, I have recently finished a monograph based on the topic of my Ph.D. dissertation, entitled The Right of Necessity: Moral Cosmopolitanism and Global Poverty, Rowman & Littlefield International.
-(A blog post about the book can be found here).
+On the one hand, I have recently published a book based on the topic of my Ph.D. dissertation, entitled The Right of Necessity: Moral Cosmopolitanism and Global Poverty, Rowman & Littlefield International (a blog post about it can be found here).
 There, in brief, I present the right of necessity as a concrete expression of the basic right to subsistence.
 I study this concept in the thought of early modern natural law theorists, specifically Hugo Grotius and Samuel Pufendorf, and then go on to ask whether this right has a place in the contemporary discourse of global poverty and moral cosmopolitanism.
 Assuming it does, I then ask what the practical implications are of accepting its exercise.
 On the other hand, my post-doctoral research project concerns the normative justifications offered for territorial and resource rights in political philosophy, contemporary and past.
 Currently, I am hosted by the Chilean Antarctic Institute (INACH), Punta Arenas, where I am investigating these questions having Antarctica as a specific case study.